aberke/city-visions/week-2/README.md

 ## With RNNs

-I used the [textgenrnn](https://github.com/minimaxir/textgenrnn) RNN machine learning module to generate fake/speculative cryptocurrency data from current cryptocurrency data (it’s this how it’s done anyhow ;-)).
+I used the [textgenrnn](https://github.com/minimaxir/textgenrnn) RNN machine learning module to generate fake/speculative cryptocurrency data from current cryptocurrency data (isn't this how it’s done anyhow ;-)).

 The output is in the form of __symbol, name, $USD price__